Lorraine is located in Eastern France.

 So do its magnificent lake and surrounding area.

-In the late 18th century, Epinal specialized in the prints known as Images d'Epinal.
+In the late 18th century, Epinal specialised in the prints known as Images d’Epinal.

 The Château de Lunéville, the chateau of the Duke of Lorraine Stanislas Leszczynski, has retained its lavish decoration and architecture.

 Metz is known for its architectural and cultural heritage, but also for its Centre Pompidou, a contemporary building resembling a gigantic white sail.